-Beginning with the Class of 2018 - or those who are 9th graders on or after July 1, 2014 - all students will now take State required AIR tests.
+Beginning with the Class of 2023-or those who are 9th graders on or after July 1, 2019-all students are required to take the End of the Year Course Exams.
+Students must earn a passing score on Ohio's high school Algebra 1 and English II tests.
+Students who do not pass the test will be offered additional support and must retake the test at least once.
 Please refer to the school website, your guidance counselor or the Senior Assistant Principal for information on graduation requirements.
+Please refer to the Ohio Department of Education for the most up to date graduation requirements.

-Students studying Advanced Placement (AP), International Baccalaureate (IB) or taking dual enrollment courses in physical science, American history or American government may take assessments aligned to those courses in place of end-of-course exams to avoid double testing.
+Students studying Advance Placement (AP), International Baccalaureate (IB) or taking dual enrollment courses in physical science, American History or American Government may take assessments aligned to those courses in place of end-of-course exams to avoid double testing.